 “Providing amenities for people to relax, play, and enjoy themselves is a nice feature and it enhances the spectator experience,” says Schneckloth.

-More today than ever, social sharing has become a way for people to stay connected and share their experiences.
+Today more than ever, social sharing has become a way for people to stay connected and share their experiences.
 As fans record and share game-winning plays and special moments, amenities such as Wi-Fi and phone charging stations have quickly become popular.
 By incorporating phone charging and Wi-Fi into the press box or light pole locations, users are able to quickly and easily connect.

-Playground equipment and plaza areas where people can congregate out of the sun and away from the elements such as open shelters provide added value and functionality.
+Playground equipment and plaza areas where people can congregate out of the sun and away from the elements provide added value and functionality.
 While children love outdoor parks, so do parents.
 The equipment provides a family refuge from confining bleachers to allow the kids to run, jump and move around.
 In addition, shade trees and canvas canopies can be placed throughout the venue to create smaller spaces for groups to gather.
 Social gathering spaces allow for people to mingle and relax while maintaining close proximity to game day viewing.

 Traffic before and after games are a frequent concern.
 To support equitable mobility to and from the game, trail connectivity has become a frequent request for many communities.
-While trail access promotes a healthy lifestyle, often times with careful design it can promote economic and environmental benefits as well.
+While trail access promotes a healthy lifestyle, oftentimes with careful design it can promote economic and environmental benefits as well.
 Incorporating multimodal connections can maximize the use and value of your facility.

 “As the needs and expectations change for your sports facility, we are prepared to make recommendations on incorporating the latest design trends that will best suit your long-term needs,” shares Schneckloth.
 “Our goal is to design safe and top-performing high school athletic facilities and we do this by providing sound planning and guidance to our clients.”